MostroP2P/mostro/README.md

 Running it:

-Before run it you to set `NSEC_PRIVKEY` with the private key of your Mostro, if you don't have a nostr private key you can use [rana 🐸](https://github.com/grunch/rana) to generate a new one, then run it:
+Before run it you to set `nsec_privkey` with the private key of your Mostro, if you don't have a nostr private key you can use [rana 🐸](https://github.com/grunch/rana) to generate a new one, then run it:

 ```bash
 $ cargo run